California chooses Biden, state GOP hoping for US House wins

 But Tuesday, with the help of a $200 million campaign funded by the industry, voters chose to exempt those companies from the new law while giving drivers some new protections but allowing them to continue to have the freedom to set their own work schedules.

-Months after George Floyd's death ignited a wave of racial justice activism across the country, voters appeared likely to reject a proposal that would bring back affirmative action programs in college admissions and government contracting.
-The measure was failing by more than 1 million votes.
+And months after George Floyd's death ignited a wave of racial justice activism across the country, voters rejected a proposal that would have brought back affirmative action programs in college admissions and government contracting.

-Scott Bennett, 49 and a retired Army officer, voted no on Proposition 16.

 Voters resoundingly rejected an attempt to undo some criminal sentencing changes passed in recent years while also agreeing to allow some people on parole for felony convictions to vote.
 An effort to do away with cash bail was trailing by a wide margin.

-There was little drama at the top of the ticket, as Biden and U.S. Sen. Kamala Harris, his California-born running mate, cruised with about two-thirds of the votes after 12.5 million ballots were counted.
+There was little drama at the top of the ticket, as Biden and U.S. Sen. Kamala Harris, his California-born running mate, cruised with 65% of the vote after nearly 12 million ballots were counted.
 Biden captured the state's mother lode of 55 electoral votes, more than one-fifth of the 270 needed to secure the presidency.

 California has now voted for the Democratic presidential nominee in every election since 1992.